UnsignedInt8/Forever/README.md

 # Get Started

-The easiest way to use Forever, click [here](https://ipfs-forever.github.io) to access Forever.
+The easiest way to use Forever is clicking [here](https://ipfs-forever.github.io).

 # Host a local website